 It comes with full PC functionality but has rugged construction for maximum endurance.
 These devices are usually lightweight and compact, allowing them to fit into tight-spaced vehicles.

-Specialized smartphones and tablets for commercial purposes are also an available option.
+Specialized smartphones for commercial purposes are also an available option.
 These devices are usually highly customizable and offer high-speed Wi-Fi connectivity as well.

 They have an always-on availability when it comes to enterprise applications, providing users with instant access to the latest information and critical data.